moby/moby/docs/sources/installation/mac.md

 	The installer places Boot2Docker in your "Applications" folder.

-## Learning more and Acknowledgement
+## Learning more and acknowledgement

 Use `boot2docker help` to list the full command line reference.
 For more